AndypSheridan/battleships-1977/README.md

 * The idea to use the time library to delay the execution of the problem came from [this article](https://www.digitalocean.com/community/tutorials/python-time-sleep) on the Digital Ocean website

+* The code to use the re library came from [this article](https://stackoverflow.com/questions/60597167/using-regex-to-validate-user-input) on Stack Overflow.

 * The unicode for the bullet symbols and up and down arrow came from the [Python Docs Website](https://docs.python.org/3/howto/unicode.html)

 * I used this [online ASCII art generator](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20) for the very basic text and artwork in the game.

+* A series of YouTube tutorials by [Knowledge Mavens](https://www.youtube.com/c/KnowledgeMavens1/search?query=python%20battleships) were very helpful in helping me gain an understanding of the logic and necessary code to develop the project.
+The code to display the board is based on one of his tutorials.
+I also used his code to convert the column numbers to letters.
+However this game is a much more basic version than the one in this project.

+* I also found a YouTube video by [Arjan Codes](https://www.youtube.com/watch?v=u3yo-TjeIDg) to be helpful when it came to understanding the use of classes.

+*